bevyengine/bevy-website/content/learn/contribute/helping-out/opening-pull-requests.md

     * [GitHub Discussions]: An informal discussion with the community.
 This is the place to start if you want to propose a feature or specific implementation.
     * [Issue](https://github.com/bevyengine/bevy/issues): A formal way for us to track a bug or feature.
 Please look for duplicates before opening a new issue and consider starting with a Discussion.
     * [Pull Request](https://github.com/bevyengine/bevy/pulls) (or PR for short): A request to merge code changes.
 This starts our "review process".
 You are welcome to start with a pull request, but consider starting with an Issue or Discussion for larger changes (or if you aren't certain about a design).
 We don't want anyone to waste their time on code that didn't have a chance to be merged!
 But conversely, sometimes PRs are the most efficient way to propose a change.
 Use your own judgment here.
 2. Other community members review and comment in an ad-hoc fashion.
-Active subject matter experts may be pulled into a thread using `@mentions`.
+Active Subject Matter Experts may be pulled into a thread using `@mentions`.
 If your PR has been quiet for a while and is ready for review, feel free to leave a message to "bump" the thread, or bring it up on [Discord] in an appropriate engine development channel.
 3. Once they're content with the pull request (design, code quality, documentation, tests), individual reviewers leave "Approved" reviews.
 4. After consensus has been reached (typically two approvals from the community or one for extremely simple changes) and CI passes, the [S-Ready-For-Final-Review](https://github.com/bevyengine/bevy/issues?q=is%3Aopen+is%3Aissue+label%3AS-Ready-For-Final-Review) label is added.
 5. When they find time, someone with merge rights performs a final code review and queues the PR for merging.